kroki/glxoffload/README.md

 "current" GLX context per thread for Mesa drivers.
 Perhaps it's possible to play some dirty rename trick and load Mesa libGL twice, but that's not supported out of the box.

+## Reporting bugs

+Report bugs at https://github.com/kroki/glxoffload/issues or via email if you are not registered on GitHub.

+When reporting a bug please include the output of the following commands:

+    $ kroki-glxoffload glxinfo | grep string
+    $ kroki-glxoffload --verbose PROGRAM

+where `PROGRAM` is an OpenGL application you are trying to start under kroki/glxoffload.